Hubabuba2137/Polish_8x4_letter_words/README.md

-I'm trying to solve a similar problem as Stand-up Maths did in this video: Stand-up Maths video.
+I was trying to solve a similar problem as Stand-up Maths did in this video: Stand-up Maths video.

 To run the program, first, unpack the wordlist called "slowa.zip."
 Then, open list_creation.cpp and choose the desired word length.
 To do something similar to what was done in the video, you should select either 4 or 8.
 The reason for this will be explained later.